 © European Union, 2004-2011

-There have been three EU-US Energy Council ministerial meetings, which in turn have reported to the EU-US Summits:
+There have been four EU-US Energy Council ministerial meetings, which in turn have reported to the EU-US Summits:

 In November 2009, the establishment and objectives of the EU-US Energy Council was agreed at the EU-US Summit in Washington and a first inaugural meeting took place in the margins of the Summit.